emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 To create sites with the permissions of a given group, do the following:

 1. Check the permissions of the group to which the user belongs.
-To do this, click on the ***Account*** button in the top right menu in Wiki.js:
+To do this, click on the ***Account*** button in the top right menu in E-doc:

    ![](/media/media/image195.png)